2009 Porsche 911 Carrera 4 remains one of the most enjoyable cars to drive

 As usual, it still had a liquid-cooled, six-cylinder powerplant and remained one of the most enjoyable cars to drive.

-Available in two versions, the ’09 Carrera 4 Cabriolet, meanwhile, was one of at least five 911 soft-top models offered by the company this year.
+Available in two versions, the ’09 Carrera 4 Cabriolet was one of at least five 911 soft-top models offered by the company that year.
 You could choose the regular Carrera 4 Cabriolet or the S version, which had 40 more horsepower and various extras.
-Both models came with full-time all-wheel-drive, with traction control and drivetrain stability systems.
+Both models came with full-time all-wheel-drive, traction control and drivetrain stability systems.

 In terms of performance, the 2009 Carrera 4 effortlessly accelerates from a standing start to 100 km/h in just over five seconds, with a top speed of about 285 km/h.